 14- Visiting (OR NOT) the Mosques

 Sorry, but unless you are Muslim, you are not allowed to enter the Mosques of Morocco.
 The only one opens to the public is the Hassan II Mosque in Casablanca (12€ the entrance ticket).
-In most of the cases, you will find people standing in front of the entrance, from where you are allowed to take a look inside.
+In most of cases, you will find people standing in front of the entrance, from where you are allowed to take a look inside.
 Sometimes you even can take pictures.
 But don’t enter!

 15- Be aware of “Wanna-Be” Guides

 People who gonna start talking to you, telling stories and talking about the history of the city or about why you should help them “financially” out – (mostly) just want to get your money.
 If you don’t want to have a guide, say straight away that you don’t have any money with you – that you’re good and say goodbye!
 It’s not always like this, but after a handful of guys who just wanted money from us, it’s hard to separate the honest guys from the sneaky guys.
 Trust your gut feeling and decide for yourself.
-You can learn about the history from the locals – that’s for sure.
+You can learn about the history of the locals – that’s for sure.

 Few operators are available in Morocco.
-We chose INWI after recommendations from one of our host’s.
+We chose INWI after recommendations from one of our hosts.
 We bought a Sim Card INWI for 20 MAD.
 In general, the wifi in the hotels/ riads is pretty weak.
-We recharged our SIM card for 150 MAD (3 times 50MAD) = 15 GB.
-Which basically means 5GB for 50MAD.
+We recharged our SIM card for 150 MAD (3 times 50MAD) = 15 GB which basically means 5GB for 50MAD.
 We used the Sim in Amandine’s phone, which we then used as a hotspot to work on our laptops.
 We are right now looking to buy one of these hotspots from Alcatel.
 Like this, we don’t need to use our phones for hotspots.
 Easy.

 The Moroccan electric plugs are the same as in Europe.
-If you usually need to load few devices, bring a power strip it’s gonna be really useful and makes your time more comfortable.
+If you usually need to load a few devices, bring a power strip it’s gonna be really useful and makes your time more comfortable.
 (There’s generally only one electric plug per room, two if you’re lucky).

-It’s not allowed to film in the bus station (the guys that made us stop filming at the bus station were really stressed because of Ramadan).
+It’s not allowed to film at the bus station (the guys that made us stop filming at the bus station were really stressed because of Ramadan).
 Be aware that some people can be aggressive!
 They jumped on Adrian screaming that we were crazy to film in here!
-Okay Sir, sorry, we didn’t know and there was no sign anywhere.
+Okay, Sir, sorry, we didn’t know and there was no sign anywhere.
 One guy told us that the missing nicotine makes some people go nuts!
 But despite that one time, filming hasn’t been a problem at all.

 19- Prices Grocery

 A 1,5-liter water bottle is about 6-7 MAD.
-Street food like 1/2 Chicken with 2x portion self-made fries, 2x big pieces of bread and a “Tomatoes-Onions-Olives kinda sauce” should be not more than 50 MAD.
-For the smokers – the cigarettes are about 33-40 MAD for a pack.
+Street food like 1/2 Chicken with 2x portion self-made fries, 2x big pieces of bread and a “Tomatoes-Onions-Olives kinda sauce” should be no more than 50 MAD.
+For smokers – the cigarettes are about 33-40 MAD for a pack.
 And for the “I’d love to enjoy a beer” people – one beer (0.33 liter) it’s about 25-30 MAD.

 It’s not easy to find beer or wine in Morocco, especially when you travel there during Ramadan!
 If you look at big hotels and restaurants for beer and wine, you should find something.
-When we met first one guy in the old medina in Fez he told us, he can get beer for us from the black market.
+When we met the first one guy in the old medina in Fez he told us, he can get beer for us from the black market.
 We passed! 🙂 In Asilah then we found a nice little shop were 3 guys were selling just alcohol.
-They had the European beer like Heineken or Budweiser too.
+They had European beer like Heineken or Budweiser too.
 Even white and red wine!
-Grab something and enjoy it in your hotel room, or on the roof terrace from your hotel.
+Grab something and enjoy it in your hotel room, or on the roof terrace of your hotel.
 Don’t drink it on the streets!